Anogeia

 The living conditions of the people of Anogia, as well as those of other mountain villages in Crete, were extremely difficult.
 Anogians of old times were mainly shepherds, goatherds and not so many of them were farmers.
 The barren soil, the harsh winters, the frequent revolts and the constant purges from the conquerors contributed to the primitive living conditions, to the great poverty and the lack of even the most basic of comforts.

-The French historian Victor Berard (1897) during his journeys in Crete, dedicated but a few lines for the village of Anogia, where with a raw and laconic way describes the hopeless living conditions of the time: “The village Anogia, resembles the outposts on the remote peaks of old, where men and animals live together in miserable hovels”.
+The French historian Victor Bérard (1897) during his journeys in Crete, dedicated but a few lines for the village of Anogia, where with a raw and laconic way describes the hopeless living conditions of the time: “The village Anogia, resembles the outposts on the remote peaks of old, where men and animals live together in miserable hovels”.

 The Italian Vittorio Simonelli who visited Crete in 1893, was much more generous in his descriptions.
 First, he was put up at a “tolerable inn”.
 As for the villagers themselves, both men and women, made a great impression on him, when on a Sunday he saw them going to the church.
 He wrote: “Anogian women are beautiful, with red cheeks and faces that are lit up by eyes black and shiny, like agate.
 Their traditional clothing, accentuates the health and beauty that characterize the ancient Cretan archetype.
 The men are also handsome, being tall, lean, and easy in their movement, proud, but without even a trace of ferociousness”.

 In recent years, the Yakinthia (Hyacinthia) cultural festival is held at an altitude of 1200m in the Nida Plateau, south of Anogeia.
 The festival is held annually every July and focuses on the Cretan folk tradition and its blending with the traditions of Greece and the Mediterranean.